gryffon/eggofpanku/readme.txt

 News & Changes

   2008-Oct-8 Egg of P'an Ku 0.8.2

 	* Markers were added to the game.
 Like Tokens, you can put attach these to a card to show value changes.
-Unlike tokens, the markers are removed when a player unbows all his cards (signalling the start of a turn).
+Unlike tokens, the markers are removed when a player unbows all his cards (signalling the start of a turn), or they can be removed by the "remove markers" menu item and buttons
 	* Added Marker images